Identification of Peer Effects with Miss-specified Peer Groups: Missing Data and Group Uncertainty: Introduction

 \section{Introduction}

-This paper addresses two challenges faced by empirical researchers studying peer effects.
-First, most existing methods to identify/estimate peer effects require that the researcher has access to \textit{group data}: a sample of groups such that within each group every member is observed (see \cite{bramoulle20} for a recent review).
-Such data are often proprietary and/or restricted-access \citep{breza20}, and widely available individual/household survey data cannot be used because they are not designed to sample every group member (e.g. neighbourhoods or industries in national household surveys/census microsamples, grades in PISA sample of students etc.).
-The problem is particularly acute in models of peer effects because, if even one peer is entirely missing from the data (or has missing data for the variable of interest), the peer average cannot be constructed.
-Standard empirical practice is either to drop individuals with missing peer data from the estimation sample, leading to sample selection and/or loss of information, or to compute the average over the observed peers, leading to measurement error.
-Moreover, the researcher may not even know that any peers are missing, hence might not even be aware that their analysis may be compromised by these issues.
-We refer to this as the \textit{missing data} problem.
+We address two challenges faced by researchers studying peer effects, each of which can lead to miss-specification of peer groups.
+The first challenge is that standard methods require that the researcher has access to \textit{group data}: a sample of groups which includes the outcome and characteristics of \textit{all} members (see \cite{bramoulle20} for a recent review).
+Such data are often proprietary or restricted-access \citep{breza20}, and widely available individual level survey data cannot be used.
+Without group data, empirical practice is either to drop individuals with missing peer data, leading to sample selection and loss of information, or to use only non-missing peers, leading to measurement error.
+Measurement error also arises if the researcher is unaware that peers are missing.
+We refer to this as the \textit{missing data} problem, and propose a solution which corrects for measurement error and makes full use of the available information.